 Vets listed as FAAVA, Fellow of the American Academy of Veterinary Acupuncture, are more well trained than CVAs.

 In general, there are three kinds of acupuncture therapies.
-The first one is known as primary therapy, in which acupuncture is the sole treatment method.
+The first is known as primary therapy, in which acupuncture is the sole treatment method.
 The second type serves as a supportive role alongside modern medicine and/or surgery.
-Finally, acupuncture can be a backup in case conventional methods fail to effectively treat ailments.
+Acupuncture can also be a backup when conventional methods fail.

 Regardless of the approach for your dog, seek treatment from a vet who is a Certified Veterinary Acupuncturist.
 Yes, these people exist!
 After all, these needles cannot be inserted just anywhere.
 There are specific points for specific ailments.